Table of Contents

 We also allow giving additional access to your Knack Builder, by granting Shared Builder privileges.

 With some custom CSS, you can disable the Knack account login and force logging in via the SSO method.
-See Hide the login Form
+See the developer doc for hiding the log-in form.

 All user management and authentication happen outside of your Knack App.

-For more information about single sign-on, see the following:
+Tip: For more information about using single sign-on, see the following article: Single Sign-On

 There are multiple methods in Knack to ensure that each user is only able to access the records you intend.

-Additionally, you can limit which records a user logging into your live App will have access to by employing connections between your objects and your user roles and properly setting up your views.
+Additionally, you can limit which records a user logging into your Live App will have access to by employing connections between your tables and your user roles and properly setting up your views.
 For example, you can have a user logging in as a Teacher, who can then only see the Students connected to the classes they teach.
-Or you can have an Agent log in and allow them to only see Contacts that they’re assigned to.
+Or, you can have an Agent login and allow them to only see Contacts that they’re assigned to.

-For more information, see Showing Parent-Child Dropdowns in a Form
+Tip: For more information, see the How to Create Dynamic Dropdowns in Forms article.

 Always Use Unique & Individual User Logins